-2.1.1 Subject to sections 2.11 and 2.13, from the commencement date every GTB must comply with the information disclosure requirements set out in this determination.
+2.1.1 Subject to clausesection 2.11.1, from the commencement date every GTB must comply with the information disclosure requirements set out in this determination.

 2.2 APPLICABLE INPUT METHODOLOGIES

 - 2.2.1 Every GTB must apply the requirements set out in the following subparts of the IM determination as applicable, when complying with this determination- - (1) Subpart 1 of part 2, cost allocation; - (2) Subpart 2 of part 2, asset valuation; - (3) Subpart 3 of part 2, treatment of taxation; - (4) Subpart 5 of part 2, pricing methodologies.